faitholopade/codegate/README.md

 # Code Gatekeeper

-### Submission for the ElevenLabs Worldwide Hackathon
+### Submission for the ElevenLabs Worldwide Hackathon: https://hackathon.elevenlabs.io/

 Code Gatekeeper is a conversational AI platform designed to restore depth, comprehension, and critical thinking to software development in